Skip to main content.

 4–5 pm

-The exhibition presents the world premiere of an immersive, multi-channel video installation that revisits D.W.
-Griffith’s 1915 film “The Birth of a Nation” framed by a selection of works that explore topics ranging from settler colonialism in the Americas, to the legacies of transatlantic slavery, to modern movements for liberation in Africa and Europe.
-Douglas’ deeply researched and longtime commitment to these histories provide an expansive view of the present, one that sheds light on moments of breakdown and chaos that attend societies in upheaval.
+The exhibition presents the world premiere of an immersive, multichannel video installation that revisits D. W. Griffith’s 1915 film The Birth of a Nation, framed by works on topics ranging from settler colonialism in the Americas, to the legacies of transatlantic slavery, to modern liberation movements in Africa and Europe.
+Douglas provides a view of the present that sheds light on moments of breakdown and chaos that attend societies in upheaval.

 Planetary Eating: The Hidden Links Between Your Plate and Our Cosmic Neighborhood